Softly, as in a Morning Sunrise

 Pattern #4 (Bar 46) – Minor

-Pattern 4 is based around the chord shape of an Ebmaj7 chord, which is a common substitution over minor chords.
+This pattern is based on the chord shape of an Ebmaj7 chord, a common sound over minor chords.

 Ebmaj7 arpeggio Eb G Bb D